Traces is currently in beta. Please share any feedback or suggestions.

 return signature

-You can then see the trace in the Traces.
+You can then see the trace in Traces.

 Example adapted from Traceloop